Following on the success of the Common Snakes of Durban post that was compiled here is a much broader spectrum to cover South Africa.

 The largest snake in Kwa-Zulu Natal, it can grow close to 6m, however, specimens of this size are uncommon.
 They are non-venomous but are capable of inflicting damaging bites as they have around 100 strongly recurved teeth in their mouth.
 These large snakes can often be found in the eco-housing estates along the coast, where human conflict can create issues for these animals, as pets like small/medium-sized dogs can easily be eaten by pythons.
 These snakes don’t pose any real threat to people, and records of humans being eaten by pythons in South Africa in recent history are non-existent.

 A highly successful snake that is most common in the Western Cape, Free State and Mpumalanga.
 These snakes come in a wide variety of colours from pitch black on the West Coast, to reddish brown, grey, light orange, ashy grey and salmon in some areas.
 As juveniles they are heavily patterned but these patterns typically fade with age.
-A robust powerful constrictor and can be aggressive and will not hesitate to bite when handled.
-Bites from large individual may require stitches, in some areas these snakes reach close to 2 m in length.
+A robust powerful constrictor and can be aggressive and will not hesitate to bite when handled, in some areas these snakes reach close to 2 m in length.
 They feed largely on rodents which are actively sought after in their burrows but birds and lizards are readily taken.